-We’ve been hearing more about “boomerang kids” lately, young adults who, due to a bad economy, dearth of jobs or for a variety of others reasons, move back home with mom and dad after a season of independence.
+We’ve been hearing more about “boomerang kids” lately, young adults who, due to a bad economy, dearth of jobs, or for a variety of others reasons, move back home with mom and dad after a season of independence.

 Boomerang kids are part of a rapidly growing trend.
-According to a recent NBC News article, “A Pew Research Center analysis released earlier this month found that 40 percent of 18- to 31-year-olds with a high school degree or less, and 43 percent of those with some college education, were living at their parents’ home in 2012.”
+According to an NBC News article, “A Pew Research Center analysis released earlier this month found that 40 percent of 18- to 31-year-olds with a high school degree or less, and 43 percent of those with some college education, were living at their parents’ home in 2012.”
 Another study shows that 85 percent of college grads move back in after school is over.

 I come to this scenario never having lived it myself.
 Because my mom died when I was still a boy, and because my father and stepfather left us, I’ve been on my own since my early teen years.
 The idea of being in my twenties and thirties and living with my parents is a foreign concept to me.
 However, I can only imagine this could make for a tough situation – for both parents and their children.

 The underlying question is this: How can parents help adult children without enabling them?

 With the exception of a man leaving his parents to cleave to his wife, the Bible is largely silent on the specific topic of grown children in the home, and so I think we have to look to the larger principles in God’s Word for guidance.
 I’ll share three things, based on advice from Focus counselors, that parents of adult children might want to consider.

 The Bible charges parents with certain objectives, and these don’t change just because your child grows up: we are to help our children become followers of Christ, godly men and women.
 (Malachi 2:15, Ephesians 6:4)

 Parents of adult children would be wise, then, to view their decision-making with this ultimate goal in mind.
 Doing this will provide clarity of thought and insight into when to provide “tough love,” when to speak or remain silent, or when to lend a helping hand or not.